LiquidPL/helm-matrix-stack/README.md

 ## License attribution

-This project uses the `matrix-tools` utility from Element's [ESS Community](https://github.com/element-hq/ess-helm) Helm chart for the purpose of generating Synapse/MAS secrets.
+This project uses the `matrix-tools` utility from Element's [ESS Community](https://github.com/element-hq/ess-helm) Helm chart for the purpose of generating Synapse/MAS secrets, as well as processing configuration files.
 Licensed under the GNU Affero General Public License, version v3.0.